 The hot key sequences used while connected to KVM ports have two parts, which are called the common escape sequence and the command key.
 The default common escape sequence is Ctrl+k, and the command key is different for each command.
 For example, the q command key is entered after Ctrl+k to quit the login session as shown here: Ctrl+k q.
-See "Hot Keys for KVM Connections" on page 278 for the defaults.
+See "Hot Keys for KVM Connections" on page 329 for the defaults.
 Under Configure>KVM in the Web Manager, the common escape sequence is defined separately from the command keys.
-The KVM administrator can redefine command keys for users accessing KVM ports through the OSD (User 1 or User 2).
+The KVM/net administrator can redefine two different sets of command keys for users accessing KVM ports through the OSD (User 1 or User 2) and another set for connections made through the Web Manager.